Kotlin/kotlin-jupyter/docs/libraries.md

  - `org.jetbrains.kotlinx.jupyter.api.libraries.LibraryDefinition`

 ### Adding library integration avoiding use of annotation processor
-You may want not to use annotation processing for implementations detection.
+You may want not to use KSP plugin for implementations detection.
-The reason may be, for example, the problems with kapt.
 Then you may refer your implementations right in your buildscript.
 Note that no checking for existence will be performed in this case.